estheragbaje/tradeling-code-challenge/README.md

 There will be two input fields.
 The first is a search field for the user to type the text.
 While the other is a dropdown where user can either pick "Users", or "Repositories" to define the entities that they want to search.

 When the user doesn't have any input or clears the input, the input fields should be shown in the middle of the page.
+[The Task](https://github.com/tradeling/coding-tasks/tree/develop/frontend-typescript)]

 ## The Approach